zihung20/tp/docs/DeveloperGuide.md

 - 1b.
 The system detects invalid information entered.

   - 1b1.
-The system states one invalid field provides the correct format to enter.
+The system states one invalid field and provides the correct format to enter.

     Use case resumes at step 1.